The 20 Best Esotropia Doctors Near Me in Maryland, US

 English

 Emerson T. Que, M.D., is an assistant professor of ophthalmology at the Wilmer Eye Institute, Johns Hopkins Medicine.
 Dr. Que’s primary focus is on delivering patient-centered surgical care for cataracts.
 His emphasis is comprehensive ophthalmology, which integrates advanced diagnostic skills, compassionate communication, and patient education to optimize outcomes.
 Dr. Que is committed to evidence-based practice, multidisciplinary collaboration and continuous quality improvement.
 Selected Publications Kurup SK, Que ET, Kauffmann Jokl DH.
 The World Trade Center Disaster: A Brief On-site Report from Ground Zero.
 Arch Ophthalmol.
 2002;120(3):395–396. doi:10.1001/archopht.120.3.395.
 Dr. Que is rated as an Experienced provider by MediFind in the treatment of Esotropia.
-His top areas of expertise are Cataract, Pigment-Dispersion Syndrome, Glaucoma, and Strabismus.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Cataract, Pigment-Dispersion Syndrome, Glaucoma, and Strabismus.
+Dr. Que is board certified in American Board Of Ophthalmology.

 Experienced in Esotropia